ARGOeu/argo-messaging/doc/v1/docs/security.md

 ## Authentication

-Authentication in the AMS takes place using an `url key` provided with each API request.
+Authentication in the AMS takes place using the x-api-key header.

-The large majority of api calls support the `url parameter`, <b>key</b>.
+E.g. `/v1/projects

-E.g. `/v1/projects?key=b328c7890f061f87cbd4rff34f36fa2ae20993a5`
+ -H "x-api-key:S3CR3T"

 <b> The service also supports the use of the x-api-key header
 for the user to provide its key. </b>